Zulugitt/bash_completion/README.md

 # bash_completion
 # to activate auto completion command
-# 1. uncomment lines from file '/etc/bash.bashrc' :
+# 1. uncomment block from file '/etc/bash.bashrc' :
 ## enable bash completion in interactive shells
 ###########################
 #if ! shopt -oq posix; then